Dynamical generation of scalar mass in two Higgs doublet model under Yukawa interactions: Introduction

-This paper is an extension of Wick Cutkosky (WC) model \cite{Darewych:1998mb,Sauli:2002qa,Efimov:2003hs,Nugaev:2016uqd,Darewych:2009wk} to incorporate two complex doublet fields, termed as the SM Higgs and the second Higgs fields for convenience, which interact with each other only by a real singlet scalar field.
-The paper is a continuation of the study of a two Higgs doublet model \cite{Mufti:2021lit}.
-One of the motives for the study is to understand extent of generation of dynamical masses for a scalar singlet field in different regions of the parameter space of the model.
-The scalar singlet acts as a mediator field between the two different, and otherwise non-interacting, complex doublet fields under the Yukawa interactions.
+This paper is an extension of Wick Cutkosky (WC) model \cite{Darewych:1998mb,Sauli:2002qa,Efimov:2003hs,Nugaev:2016uqd,Darewych:2009wk} to incorporate two complex doublet fields, termed as the SM Higgs, and the second Higgs fields \footnote{It has the same symmetry as the SM Higgs but different renormalized masses.} for convenience.
+The two Higgs fields interact with each other only by a real singlet scalar field.
+The aim is to study the role of Yukawa interaction \footnote{The term is borrowed from the Yukawa interaction of fermions for convenience.} in dynamical scalar mass generation in different regions of the parameter space of the model at different cutoff values, and extract a representative function of the dynamical mass.
 The renormalized \footnote{The terms renormalized mass and physical mass are interchangeably used throughout the paper for the SM Higgs.
 The term scalar field is reserved only for the singlet scalar.} masses of the two complex doublet scalars are kept at their physical masses in order to study the phenomenon of DMG from the perspective of phenomenology.
 The physical mass of the SM Higgs is kept at its experimentally known value \cite{pdg} while the renormalized mass of the second Higgs is chosen for different scenarios mentioned above.
 A certain advantage of fixing masses is reduction of the parameter space to be explored.
-Hence, It effectively renders the model only a 3 dimensional parameter space in the Lagrangian.
-It greatly facilitates in training an algorithm \cite{Alpaydin14}, which is not a novel approach in quantum field theory \cite{Bachtis:2021xoh,Halverson:2020trp,Akutagawa:2020yeo}, over the sample of calculated dynamical masses in different regions of the parameter space, the details are given in the next section.
+It greatly facilitates in training an algorithm \cite{Alpaydin14}, which is no longer a novel approach in quantum field theory \cite{Bachtis:2021xoh,Halverson:2020trp,Akutagawa:2020yeo}, over the samples of calculated dynamical masses in different regions of the parameter space, the details are given in the next section.
+An advantage is that the quantities subject to training become readily available for richer field theory models which may involve larger Dyson Schwinger equations (DSEs) \cite{Schwinger:1951ex,Schwinger:1951hq,Swanson:2010pw,Roberts:1994dr,Rivers:1987hi} which are more resource hungry.

-The approach of Dyson-Schwinger equations (DSEs) \cite{Schwinger:1951ex,Schwinger:1951hq,Swanson:2010pw,Roberts:1994dr,Rivers:1987hi} is used for the study.
+The approach of DSEs is used for the study.
 The DSEs for the three field propagators are considered while the interaction vertices are fixed at their tree level form up to certain renormalization dependent terms, the details are given in the next section.